This post may contain affiliate links. Please see my disclosure policy for details.

 Some of their restaurants were designed by Vertti Kivi a highly revered Finnish designer.
-There is lot’s of food choices on board including a delight buffet, chef’s kitchen, fast lane and Burger King.
-You can also have a drink in their café and two bars on board.
+There are lots of food choices onboard including a delightful buffet, chef’s kitchen, fast lane, and Burger King.
+You can also have a drink in their café and two bars onboard.

 Their business class lounge is super chic with a contemporary design.
 Although the 19.30 ferry was peak time and crowded in the general areas, it was incredibly roomy in business.
 There was so much space!

-You also get priority check in which was a life saver with an early ferry time to skip the long queues and you’re welcomed on board with a refreshing towel and mints.
+You also get a priority check-in which was a lifesaver with an early ferry time to skip the long queues and you’re welcomed on board with a refreshing towel and mints.

 I absolutely loved my experience in Tallink business class and it made the whole journey relaxing.
 At an extra 65 Euro’s per person over the standard ferry fee, it’s a steal for all that’s included.